AdobeDocs/commerce-admin.en/help/customers/customer-segment-create.md

    >[!NOTE]
    >
-   > If a segment applies to Visitors or to Visitors and Registered Customers, under the Matched Customers tab only Registered Customers will be shown, even if Visitors can be targeted based on conditions that apply to them.
+   > If a segment applies to `Visitors` or to `Visitors and Registered Customers`, the [!UICONTROL Matched Customers] displays only `Registered Customers`.
+This is the case even if visitors can be targeted based on conditions that apply to them.

 1. Click **[!UICONTROL Save and Continue Edit]**.